NoelSengel/SoC_Microblaze/README.md

 Initial code is the code completed in the class and uploaded onto GitHub.
 Further updates will come when code progresses with the class.

+Final project will be using both a PS2 interface with a keyboard and the VGA interface to implement a simple game/function.